uhu170/petrinets/README.md

 # petrinet application

-This Python application can analyse your petrinet for boundedness.
+This Python application can analyse your petrinets for boundedness.

 For this, two .pnml files have been provided.